Editorial: Could park come to Enochville property? - Salisbury Post

 In Enochville, where the elementary school is set to close at the end of the 2020-2021 year, Rowan County commissioners could claim the property after the Rowan-Salisbury School System declares the building to be surplus.
 Then, they could take their time sorting out the particulars of a park.

-Commissioners would need to decide whether Enochville is good enough to meet the goals of the park study and if a facility at the elementary schools is too close to ones maintained by Kannapolis or Landis.
+Commissioners would need to decide whether Enochville is good enough to meet the goals of the park study and if a facility at the elementary school is too close to ones maintained by Kannapolis or Landis.
 Off of Mooresville Road, Sloan Park is the nearest county facility.

 If a park isn’t worthwhile, the county and community should work to find another good use.
 Between Woodleaf, Cleveland and Faith, where a charter will take over a public school building, local residents have shown they aren’t content to let old schools languish or turn into vacant fields.
 That spirit should continue in Enochville.